How to Play the Flashcard Factory Game

 - Go to Pear Deck Home and click on the Vocabulary List you want to use.
 Don't have a list yet? - Here's how to make one.

-- Hook your computer up to a projector so student can see the Flashcard Factory Floor.
+- Hook your computer up to a projector so students can see the Flashcard Factory Floor (your view).